appsmithorg/appsmith-docs/.github/drafts/16521/Code-scanner-Draft.md

 Barcodes and QR codes are now found on a wide range of goods, including health bands, rental cars, checked baggage, and clothing purchased from supermarkets or retail stores.
 They each identify a thing or a person and encode significant information.

 The Code Scanner widget allows you to scan a variety of barcodes and QR codes.
-With this, you'll be able to enhance internal business operations and provide excellent customer service.
+Using this widget, you'll be able to enhance internal business operations and provide excellent customer service.

 # Usage

 QR/Barcodes have taken off because they offer a clear and fast return on investment.
-It eliminate manual entry of product information at receiving, meaning there are far fewer opportunities for error.
-Let's look at some scenarios where code scanner can be helpful:
+It eliminates manual entry of product information at receiving, meaning there are far fewer opportunities for error.
+Let's look at some scenarios where a code scanner can be helpful:

 * **Warehouse**- Companies need to know not just their current inventory levels, but the location of those products, at all times.
 With the help of a code scanner widget, employees can easily keep track of their warehouse inventories.
 They can use a code scanner in their app to scan codes rather than manually entering them.
-* **Asset Management**- The most widely used system for tracking the equipment, vehicles, and computers used by businesses to support their everyday operations is the usage of barcodes.
-With the code scanner widget, you can keep track of equipment and location of the assets and keep any pertinent records of maintenance and repair.
+* **Asset Management**- The most widely used system by businesses for tracking the equipment, vehicles, and computers to support their everyday operations is the usage of barcodes.
+With the code scanner widget, you can keep track of equipment and the location of the assets and keep any pertinent maintenance and repair records.
 * **Logistics and Transportation industries**- Effective track and trace methods offer logistics teams the ability to locate, track, and identify objects in real time, providing better business insight and quicker problem-solving.
 QR-based tracking eliminates paperwork, reduces errors and increases productivity.

 ### Supported QR/Barcode Formats